minchao/go-cwb/README.md

 import "github.com/minchao/go-cwb/cwb"
 ```

-You will need an account on opendata.cwb.gov.tw to get an API key.
+You will need an account on opendata.cwa.gov.tw to get an API key.

 Construct a new CWB client, then use to access the CWB API.
 For example: